Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 A chart showing the effects of delivering not enough stock on store shelf capacity

-Figure 2: Though the planograms in this example were designed to ensure stock could fit on shelves, inventory does not fill out the available shelf space without order proposal optimization.
+Fig. 2: The planograms in this example were designed to ensure stock could fit on shelves, but inventory doesn’t fill out the available shelf space without order proposal optimization.

-At RELEX, we’ve seen retailers achieve accurate, automated direct-to-shelf replenishment through unified space optimization that doesn’t demand excessive manual calculation work of planners.
-The same applies to the frequency of product-store deliveries or the number of times employees have to pick items in distribution centers.
+Accurate, automated direct-to-shelf replenishment through unified retail space optimization doesn’t demand excessive manual calculation work from planners.
+The same applies to the frequency of product-store deliveries or the number of times employees pick items in distribution centers.

-Just as direct-to-shelf replenishment improves operational efficiency in stores, reducing product-store deliveries improves operational efficiency in distribution centers.
-If the supply chain solution has access to space planning data—what space is available at each store and what products are shelved in what quantities—it can optimize the number of times items must be picked at the distribution center.
+Just as direct-to-shelf replenishment improves operational efficiency in retail stores, reducing product-store deliveries improves operational efficiency in distribution centers.
+If the supply chain solution has access to space planning data—what space is available at each store and what products are shelved in what quantities—it can optimize the number of times items must be picked at the distribution center, enhancing order proposal optimization.

 This efficiency level is essential for fast-moving items, which should be picked less often and in larger quantities to last through delivery cycles.
-By feeding space information into supply chain planning, distribution centers can send larger quantities of fast-moving items to stores with less frequency, reducing the number of times they need to pick them.
+Distribution centers can feed space information into supply chain planning to send larger quantities of fast-moving items to stores with less frequency, reducing the number of times they need to pick them.

 A chart showing the effects of optimized order proposals on store shelf capacity

-Figure 3: Order proposal optimization reduces delivery frequency to stores while maintaining availability and ensuring stock both fills and fits the shelf.
+Fig. 3: Order proposal optimization reduces delivery frequency to stores while maintaining availability and ensuring stock fills and fits the shelf.

-But beyond these traditional, difficult-to-guarantee KPIs, unified planning provides tangible operational cost reductions by reducing shelf breaches and product-store deliveries.
+Beyond these traditional, difficult-to-guarantee KPIs, unified planning provides tangible operational cost reductions by reducing shelf breaches and product-store deliveries.
 In our experience, retailers can see up to 1% OPEX savings from direct-to-shelf replenishment, a 25-35% reduction in product-store deliveries, and a 15-25% reduction in overstock.
 Retailers selling products with expiry dates can see 5-10 % waste reductions through optimized facings.
-Finally, with store staff relieved of time-consuming shelving and re-shelving tasks, they have more time to focus on delivering high levels of customer service
+Finally, with store staff relieved of time-consuming shelving and re-shelving tasks, they have more time to focus on achieving high levels of customer satisfaction.

-Most importantly, a sophisticated unified planning solution can deliver all these benefits with the flexibility to adapt quickly to changing business conditions and strategies.
+Most importantly, a sophisticated unified planning solution can deliver all these benefits while allowing retailers to adapt quickly to changing business conditions and strategies.
 The right solution can automate planograms and optimize for any fixture—not just standard shelving—while considering product additions and deletions.

-Furthermore, RELEX develops solutions with a “configure, don’t code” approach that considers how different needs can be between retailers or even categories within a single business.
-With a modern solution, retailers no longer need to outsource their back-end coding work whenever they want to adjust their processes.
+RELEX develops solutions with a “configure, don’t code” approach that considers how different needs can be between retailers or even categories within a single business.
+Retailers using a modern solution no longer need to outsource their back-end coding work whenever they want to adjust their processes.
 Today’s planning teams can innovate and experiment through flexible configurations, amending their automation and optimization processes quickly and efficiently.

 Written by